ismapolis/Aries-credential-flow/README.md

 ### Prerequisites

-In order to send and receive any DIDComm messages, there are some prerequisites that need to be fulfilled:
+In order to send and receive any DIDComm messages, there are some prerequisites that need to be fulfilled.
+The user must have:

 - A decentralized identifier.
 - A DIDComm Messaging endpoint defined in that DID document.
 - A functioning endpoint listening to the specified address.

+### Agent setup for communication

+In order to meet the needs listed above follow the next steps.

 #### 1. Generate did

 Veramo allows to register new identifiers with an alias.
-For this case every new identifier is set to `default` and previous default did alias is change to a random uuid.
+For this case every new identifier is set to `default` and previous default did alias is changed to a random uuid.

 ```console
 iillan@iillan-lap:~/code/veramo/credential-flow-plugin$ npm run addIdentifier